oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/visualizing-with-grafana-lab.md

 **To check if `$EXTERNAL_IP` is set**

-If you want to check if the variable is still set type `echo $EXTRNAL_IP` if it returns the IP address you're ready to go, if not then you'll need to re-set it.
+If you want to check if the variable is still set type `echo $EXTERNAL_IP` if it returns the IP address you're ready to go, if not then you'll need to re-set it.

 **To get the external IP address if you no longer have it**